JeremiahKaren/35percent.github.io/_posts/2017-04-24-jammy-dodgers.md

 *Extract from PGP Securities No.5 [accounts](https://beta.companieshouse.gov.uk/company/OC351956/filing-history/MzA0NDg4NDY5NGFkaXF6a2N4/document?format=pdf&download=0)*

 ## A Trademark Scam
 Southwark’s court claim alleges that a central figure in the conspiracies is Terry McMillan, director of Trademark Group Ltd. The Trademark Group owns ‘Protected Growth Plan Limited’ which in turn controls the PGP companies at the centre of the conspiracies.
 Mr McMillan is cited in the court documents as arranging for flats to be staircased out, directing the nominees, and marketing the flats on the open market.
-Trademark shares directors (and registered addresses/accountants) with LDHA^[Fraser Allen is listed at Companies House as both director of LDHA and Trademark Group].
+Trademark shares directors (and registered addresses/accountants) with LDHA[^2].

 According to its website, Trademark is involved in several other major developments in Southwark including the Surrey Quays development.